suhas316380/aws-auth-validator-webhook/readme.md

 ### Highlights
 ##### What can the webhook do:
 - configMap with empty data is not allowed.
 This applies for CREATE and UPDATE operation
 - At a minimum, IAM roles associated with the IAM Instance profiles attached to the worker nodes should be present in the aws-auth in addition to any IAM roles/users specified as a comma saperated string via the ADDITIONAL_ROLES environment variable in the deployment.
-This applies for CREATE and UPDATE operation
+This applies for CREATE and UPDATE operation.
+Fargate roles are also accounted for and checks are performed to make sure that they are present in aws-auth
+- Has an option to reject roles based on the values specified to REJECT_ROLES environment.
+This is useful in cases where a specific user/Role should be denied access.
+This is particularyly useful in cases where cluster creator should not be defined in aws-auth as best practice.
+REJECT_ROLES env variable accepts comma-separated values.
 - DELETE operation is not allowed on aws-auth configMap
 - When a request is denied, the reason should be displayed on the terminal.
 - More verbose logging should be available in the Pod logs